bahrus/trans-render/README.md

 This modifies the count value of the host, incrementing by -1 if clicking the left button, by +1 if clicking on the right button.

 > [!Note]
 > Notice that we are using the same letter, "s" in two very different ways in this library.
 In [example 4](#example-4-setting-props-of-the-element) above, we saw "s" being used outside the "m" object.
 In that case, we are setting properties of the target (html) element that was matched by the css match.  *Now* we are seeing "s" being used inside the modify/mutate (m) object, which is specifically modifying the host props.
-It is important to keep a an alert eye on the context in which "s" is used, in other words.
+It is important to keep an alert eye on the context in which "s" is being used, in other words.

 ### Example 8b  Elevating a value to the host